 Each bedroom in the Main House takes it name and theme from a beloved House of Hackney collection, from the celestial wonders of COSMOS to the pastoral romance of RAINBOW ROSE.

-Luxurious yet comfortable, each room boasts breathtaking views out on to the gardens while welcoming in their botanical beauty through our nature-inspired motifs.
+Luxurious yet comfortable, all rooms boast breathtaking views out on to the gardens while welcoming in their botanical beauty through our nature-inspired motifs.
 To ensure the deepest of sleeps, the beds (all king or super-king) are either antique or four-posters handcrafted by Titchmarsh & Goodwin, then topped with traditionally made mattresses – filled with wool, cashmere and silk – by EPOC Handcrafted Beds.
 Each bed is also dressed in fine linens by Peter Reed and, of course, blankets and cushions by House of Hackney.
 Lining the house are exquisitely woven carpets and rugs, the fruits of a special collaboration between House of Hackney and Axminster Carpets.

 The ‘Flora Fantasia’ room

 Occupying the master bedroom, ‘Flora Fantasia’ takes its design cues from the exquisite flowers in the Castle gardens, subverting the traditional shapes of the room’s furnishings through an unexpected floral motif.
 Pride of place hangs a painting by Cornish-based artist Teresa Pemberton, whose work (like ours) is rooted in nature.

 As the ‘mistress’ bedroom of the house, ‘Wild Card’ also draws inspiration from the fantastical gardens – this time contrasted with the rosettes of our iconic, perfectly proportioned leopard print.
 On the walls you’ll find supernatural, psychedelic creations by London-based artists Henry Colborne and Seana Gavin.